Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Constraints on the properties of BH-WR X-ray binaries

-In this section, we aim to further constrain the properties of IC 10 X-1, NGC 300 X-1, and Cyg X-3 when they were formed at birth by running separate grids of models for each source.
-To this end, we first present the currently observed properties of these systems in Table~\ref{table1}, as collected from the literature.
-The surface abundance of the WR star in the three sources is currently poorly constrained.
-In this work, we adopt a maximum relative number abundance of C/He for WR stars of 0.01.
-Consequently, stars with C/He values exceeding this threshold are considered to be in an advanced evolutionary stage or too massive, and are therefore excluded from our analysis.
-As previously analyzed, we confirm that the conditions for accretion disk formation around the BH are satisfied for all three sources.
+In this section, we aim to place tighter constraints on the properties of IC 10 X-1, NGC 300 X-1, and Cyg X-3 by running separate grids of models tailored to each system.
+We first summarize the currently observed properties of these sources in Table~\ref{table1}, collected from the literature.
+The surface abundances of the WR stars in all three systems remain poorly constrained observationally.
+In this work, we therefore adopt a maximum relative number abundance of C/He = 0.01 for WR stars.
+Systems with C/He values exceeding this threshold are interpreted as being either in a more advanced evolutionary stage or overly massive, and are consequently excluded from our analysis.